Trovemaster/TROVE/docs/source/newmolecules.rst

 In this case ``b0`` has been defined explicitly with respect to the centre of mass of the molecule.
 If this is not the case then the centre of mass can be found using a subroutine.
-This step is part of the XY:sub:`3` subroutine as
+This step is part of the XY\ :sub:`3` subroutine as
 ::

      if (any(molec%AtomMasses(2:4)/=mH1)) then